Maliha20/the-giving-plate-server/README.md

 - **Spread the Word:** If you enjoy using our platform, please help spread the word by sharing it on social media or with your network.
 This will help us reach more users and grow our community.

-We appreciate all contributions and look forward to collaborating with the open-source community to make Serving Smiles the best it can be!
+We appreciate all contributions and look forward to collaborating with the open-source community to make The Giving Plate the best it can be!

 ## Community

-At Serving Smiles, we value community and believe that collaboration and communication are key to building a successful platform.
+At The Giving Plate, we value community and believe that collaboration and communication are key to building a successful platform.
 We invite you to join our community and get involved in discussions, share your feedback, and contribute to the platform.

 To join our community, you can connect with us on our Discord server at (https://discord.gg/ynMkTWgxuf).
 Here, you can chat with other members of the community, ask questions, and get help from our team.